neam/php-app-config/README.md

 ## Using the example config includes

-The included example configuration includes sample config profiles used to deploy to Heroku and/or running the code locally.
+The included example configuration includes sample config profiles used to deploy to Heroku-style services and/or running the code locally.

 ### Heroku

 1. Deploy the app to Heroku.
 2. Set the CONFIG_INCLUDE config var to `heroku`

-    $ heroku config:set CONFIG_INCLUDE=config/heroku/include.php
+    $ heroku config:set CONFIG_INCLUDE=config/paas/include.php

 3. Set the expected config vars (DATABASE_URL, GA_TRACKING_ID etc) to their respective values